itsNintu/webstudio-builder/README.md

 <br /><br />

 <section align="center">
-  Webstudio is an Open Source Visual Development Platform for developers, designers, and cross-functional teams.
+  HELLO Webstudio is an Open Source Visual Development Platform for developers, designers, and cross-functional teams.
 You own the data, components, and infrastructure.
 You can use the hosted version or roll out your own.
 </section>
 <br /><br />